Gabriel-BMarques/attachment-finder-angular/README.md

 # MachineryPartnerAngular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.5.
+This project was created as a test for a selection process at Machinery Partner Company and was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.5.

 ## Development server